New Construction Inspections

-(used to locate system components, describe how the system functions and how it can be maintained regularly.)
+A Maintenance Inspection - used to locate system components, describe how the system functions and how it can be maintained regularly.

-(The functional inspection is used primarily during property transfers, includes a maintenance inspection, usually requires the tank(s) to be pumped as well as dye testing.)
+A Functional Inspection - used primarily during property transfers, includes a maintenance inspection, usually requires the tank(s) to be pumped as well as dye testing.